With extensive experience in advising on disposals, our Corporate Finance Partner, Michael Smith shares his advice…

 Many successful businesses choose to hide their light under a bushel.
 If you’re thinking of selling, I’d advise against doing this.
 This may involve a PR campaign, particularly one focused on social media.

 An effective way to increase your profile is to enter awards.
-Although local business awards are very useful for general PR, it’s more useful to focus on industry and trade events.
+It’s more useful to focus on industry and trade events rather than local business awards.
 If you’ve got a good story to tell, demonstrate this to the people in your industry and then buttonhole them at the bar!

-If you would like to talk to us about selling your business, at whatever stage you are at in your process, please contact Michael Smith at firstname.lastname@example.org or on my direct line 0191 2268 353.
+If you would like to talk to us about selling your business, please contact Michael Smith at firstname.lastname@example.org or call 0191 2268 353.